githall/Plato/README.md

 # License

 Plato is **100% free** and **open source** software licensed under the GNU General Public License 3.0.
-Before using Plato please review [the GPL 3.0 license](https://github.com/InstantASP/plato/blob/master/COPYING) and ensure your happy with the terms and conditions defined by the license.
+Before using thhe community edition of Plato please review [the GPL 3.0 license](https://github.com/InstantASP/plato/blob/master/COPYING) and ensure your happy with the terms and conditions defined by the license.

-# Commercial Use
+# We need your support

-Whilst Plato is free & open source software if your using Plato for commercial purposes please consider supporting the ongoing development of Plato by purchasing a [paid license](https://plato.instantasp.co.uk/pricing).
+Whilst Plato is free & open source software if your using Plato for commercial purposes please consider supporting the ongoing development of Plato by purchasing a [commercial license](https://plato.instantasp.co.uk/pricing).

-Buying a license helps us keep Plato free & open source for those less fortunate and ensures you receive the latest updates & guaranteed priority technical support.
-We sincerely appreciate you using Plato and will go above and beyond to support those that support us.
+Buying a commercial license for Plato helps us keep Plato free & open source for those less fortunate and ensures you receive the latest updates & guaranteed priority technical support from our team.

+We will go above and beyond to help those that help us keep Plato free & open source for others.

 ---